You have a passion for data science and problem-solving. We offer access to world-class staff and computational resources.

 - Modeling and simulation

-Most students in the summer program will be required to attend onsite, which means you will need live in/near Livermore and find reliable transportation to work for the duration of your internship.
+The 2025 DSSI program requires students to be onsite, which means you will need to live in/near Livermore and find reliable transportation to/from work for the duration of your internship.

 Visit the LLNL Students website for more information about background checks, drug screening, onboarding tasks, transportation, and housing.

 Courses will be finalized in the spring.
-Previous topics include graph neural networks, deep reinforcement learning, uncertainty quantification, and transformers.
-You will be able to watch recordings of previous courses as well as attend new courses.
+Previous topics include graph neural networks, deep reinforcement learning, design of experiments, uncertainty quantification, gaussian processes and transformers.
+You will be able to watch recordings of previous courses as well as attend new, live courses.

-Mentors are LLNL staff scientists who have put forth a research project for the DSSI program.
-A mentor has the responsibility to define a project that will be significant yet manageable over the course of the internship; some of these projects are designed to lead to follow-on work for students who would like to return in subsequent years.
+Mentors are LLNL staff scientists who propose a research project for the DSSI program.
+A mentor has the responsibility to define a project that will be significant yet manageable over the course of the internship.
+Some of these projects are designed to lead to follow-on work for students who would like to return in subsequent years.
 In a typical working arrangement, a student may expect to meet with their mentor daily or a couple of times per week depending on the research plan.
 However, you should never hesitate to get in touch with your mentor if you have a question.
 Your mentor would prefer to help you solve a difficult technical problem instead of watch you struggle.

 If you plan to continue your undergraduate degree after the summer program ends, apply to the undergraduate job posting.